 Jim AdlerManaging Director and Board Member

-Jim Adler is the managing director of Toyota AI Ventures, and an executive advisor at Toyota Research Institute (TRI).
+Jim Adler is the founding managing director of Toyota AI Ventures, and an executive advisor at Toyota Research Institute (TRI).
 He also serves on the Board of Directors of the Toyota Financial Savings Bank and the Investment Committee of JetBlue Technology Ventures, and he is a former member of the Department of Homeland Security Data Privacy and Integrity Advisory Committee.

 He received his bachelor’s degree in electrical engineering with high honors from the University of Florida, and a master’s degree in electrical and computer engineering from the University of California, San Diego.

 Kelly KayBoard Member

 Kelly Kay is the chief finance officer at Toyota Research Institute (TRI), responsible for finance, human resources, IT, legal/compliance, facilities, and overall operations.
 Kelly joined TRI in February 2017 and formerly served as the chief operating officer.